FAST-HEP/scikit-validate/README.rst

 Overview
 --------
-scikit-validate is a validation package for science output developed within F.A.S.T (https://fast-hep.web.cern.ch).
+scikit-validate is a validation package for science output developed within `F.A.S.T.`_.
 This package provides commands for monitoring and comparing analysis outputs, computing resource usage (e.g. CPU time/RAM) as well as commands for summarising findings.

 Features